ballerina-platform/ballerina-dev-website/learn/testing-ballerina-code/testing-quick-start.md

     import ballerina/http;

     // This test function tests the behavior of the `getRandomJoke` when
-    // the API returns a success response
+    // the API returns a success response.
     @test:Config {}
     function testGetRandomJoke() {
-        // create a default mock HTTP Client and assign it to the `clientEndpoint` clientEndpoint = test:mock(http:Client);
+        // Create a default mock HTTP Client and assign it to the `clientEndpoint` clientEndpoint = test:mock(http:Client);
-        // stub the behavior of the `get` function to return the specified mock response test:prepare(clientEndpoint).when("get").thenReturn(getMockResponse());
+        // Stub the behavior of the `get` function to return the specified mock response. test:prepare(clientEndpoint).when("get").thenReturn(getMockResponse());
-        // invoke the function to test
+        // Invoke the function to test.
         string result = checkpanic getRandomJoke("Sheldon");
         io:println(result);
-        // verify the return value
+        // Verify the return value.
         test:assertEquals(result, "When Sheldon wants an egg, he cracks open a chicken.");
     }

-    // Returns a mock HTTP response to be used for the jokes API invocation function getMockResponse() returns http:Response {
+    // Returns a mock HTTP response to be used for the jokes API invocation. function getMockResponse() returns http:Response {
         http:Response mockResponse = new;
         json mockPayload = {"value":"When Chuck Norris wants an egg, he cracks open a chicken."};